nikkipruitt182/Argument-Parser/README.md

 * **Argument** - extension of the Command Line Argument, specifically dealing with positional arguments.
 These arguments are required.
 * **Optional Argument** - extension of the Command Line Argument, specifically dealing with named arguments.
 * **Argument Parser** - houses the argument parser class, which parses arguments from the command line.
-* **XML Parser** - an implementation of Argument Parser which deals specifcially with XML files.
+* **XML Parser** - an implementation of Argument Parser which deals specifically with XML files.
 * There were also a few exception classes.

 ## Samples